RenuBalaji/InstaCart_Basket_analysis_using_Python/README.md

 ## Project Deliverables
 The project will conclude with an in-depth analysis, showcasing Python scripting, visualizations using different libraries, and a well-crafted narrative that transforms complex data into practical marketing insights.
 This final report will provide a clear, detailed understanding of the findings, facilitating informed decision-making and strategic planning.

+## Tools used

+The data was analysed using Python and the following libraries were utilized in the analysis:

+● Pandas : for data analysis

+● Numpy: for mathematical equations and operations

+● Seaborn: for data visulizations

+● Matplotlib: for data visulizations and plotting graphs

+● Scipy: for data based equations